pbinkley/microcopying_1940/index.markdown

 Library to the extent that they prepare the cards.
 We have the lists of the Huntington originals.
-As a matter of fact, Huntington Library is one of the most adequately represented 1ibraries in the Union Catalogue, but all librarians are <span style="page" id="page52">[p.52]</span> hesitating about reporting film copies.
+As a matter of fact, Huntington Library is one of the most adequately represented 1ibraries in the Union Catalogue, but all librarians are <span class="page" id="page52">[p.52]</span> hesitating about reporting film copies.
 I am experimenting now and attempting to isolate cards representing films, and I assure you that very few are coming in.
 The New York Public Library is about the largest producer, in fact it is indisputably the largest producer of cards for microfilm titles.</p>